beauchamplab/rave/README.md

   After installation, find the file "rave-installer-macosx.command.zip" in your "Downloads" folder.
 If it has not automatically been unzipped, double-click to extract the file named "rave-installer-macosx.command".
 To run the the commands in the script, right click (if you don't have a right mouse button, hold down the control key on the keyboard and click the mouse button or trackpad) on the file to bring up an actions menu and select the first choice, "Open".
 You will receive a warning "rave-installer-macosx.command is from an unidentified developer.
 Are you sure you want to open it?".
 Choose "Open" to proceed.
 If you do not see the "Open" option (only "OK") you probably left-clicked instead of right-clicked on the installer script.
 Select "OK" and try again.

-  + for Windows users, please save [batch file](https://raw.githubusercontent.com/dipterix/instrave/master/rave-installer-windows.bat) to your desktop.
+  + for Windows users, please save the [batch file](https://raw.githubusercontent.com/dipterix/instrave/master/rave-installer-windows.bat) to your desktop.
 Find the file on your desktop and double-click it.

   + If these scripts do not work for any reason (or for Linux users) see the [Full installation guide](./alternative_installation.md).